Golf drop rules: How does a drop work in golf?

 Firstly, when taking relief, you must drop your ball, whether under penalty or not.
 If you have a caddy, they can’t drop your ball for you—that’s your responsibility.

-Since 2019, the rules now state that when dropping, you have to do so from knee height.
-Prior to the change, dropping was instead done from shoulder height.
+Since 2019, the rules state that when dropping, you must do so from knee height.
+Before the change, dropping was instead done from shoulder height.

 When the rules changed at the beginning of 2019, it was initially met with criticism regarding how silly it looked to drop the ball from knee height—but there was, in fact, some sound thinking behind it.